-Your first line of defense against disease is the immune system.
+Your first line of defense against disease and allergies is the immune system.
 Your body is well equipped to detect bacteria, viruses, fungi, and other microbial invaders.
 When these external agents invade, your immune system jumps into action ready to destroy and vanquish.
 That’s a really good thing… unless the external agent is just a harmless protein.

 In simple terms, allergy is the result of your body’s immune system fighting germs that aren’t there.
 It’s like when you spot a friend at a distance across the mall and rush over to say “Hello” only to find out that it isn’t your friend at all.
 Allergy is a case of mistaken identity.